Container-deposit legislation: Fiji

 The United Nations Development Programme had funded a feasibility study to look at the possibility of establishing a deposit-return system in Fiji, building on the experience gained from their successful projects in Kiribati and the Federated States of Micronesia.

 In 2011, the Fijian Government approved the Environment Management Waste Disposal and Recycling Amendment Regulations 2011, and the Environment Management Container Deposit Regulations 2011.
 The Regulations provide the legal framework for the introduction of a container deposit and refund system, allowing beverage producers and importers to adjust pricing and accommodate deposits.
 The Regulations will also allow the Department of Environment to register and establish the Managing Agency that will administer Fiji's container deposit system, and establish a revolving fund account to receive all deposits paid by producers for all beverages sold.
 No further details are available.

 New Zealand

 Single-use containers were increasingly introduced between the 1950s and 1980s.
 New Zealand had no container-deposit legislation until 2008 when the Waste Minimisation Act 2008 passed into law.
 The Act has provision for product stewardship of which container-deposit legislation is the most familiar type.
 As of 2010 there is no widespread deposits available on containers with some beer bottles being a notable exception.
 The Ministry for the Environment is working on a container return scheme, which may be introduced in about 2023.

 Europe

 Austria

-Austria has a container-deposit system for refillable PET bottles since 1990.
+Austria has a container-deposit system for refillable PET and glas bottles since 1990.

-In 2022, Austria announced a 25-cent deposit that will be levied on all plastic bottles from 100ml up to three litres and aluminium cans in 2025, according to the Climate Protection Ministry.
+In 2025, Austria introduced a 25-cent deposit that is levied on all disposable plastic bottles from 100ml up to three litres and disposable aluminium cans in 2025.